-Members of the public logging into Facebook this evening have been left outraged and dismayed at discovering the service has become completely unusable, after the entire population of Sydney logged in at once to upload the same image of the Opera House lit up with orange lights.
-Witnesses to the incident say that the images were “deeply distressing”, comparing the deluge to similar tragedies that have taken place around late May “every single god damned year since 2012.”
+Members of the public logging into Instagram this week have been left outraged and dismayed at discovering the service has become completely unusable, after the entire population of Sydney logged in at once to upload the same image of the Opera House lit up with lights.
+Witnesses say that the images are “deeply distressing”, and have compared the deluge to similar tragedies that have taken place around late May “every single god damned year since 2012.”

 “It’s almost as stale and repetitive as sculpture by the sea,” reported another witness.
 “Though at least with those there’s some art to enjoy.
 What the hell does Vivid have to offer in a photo?
 It’s just a bunch of blue buildings.
 There’s literally no enjoyment to be gained by seeing that second hand through an underexposed three inch jpeg on a computer screen.”

 However visitors to Vivid this year remain unperturbed by the pleas of the public, insisting the photos they are taking are for their own enjoyment, and not for social media.
 “I just know I will look back at these 80 photos of Customs House again,” reported one perpetrator attending the event.
 “Just like the 200 photos of the News Years’ fireworks I took earlier this year.
 I mean, I certainly didn’t spend the entire spectacle watching a multi million dollar display of fireworks through a three inch phone screen because I’m cripplingly addicted to the dopamine that meaningless likes on social media provide!
 Haha no that would be stupid!
 No, I’m definitely going to look at those photos again one day.”

 Meanwhile, tapping into the disillusionment with this year’s Vivid have released a “Vivid at Home Kit” for people who can’t be bothered going all the way into the city.

 If you enjoyed this article, consider becoming a contributor to the Chaser Beer Fund.
 For just $7 a month you can help us employ 20 more interns.